Reducing the Resources Required by ADAPT-VQE Using Coupled Exchange Operators and Improved Subroutines: Results

-This motivates us to choose an OVP-CEO as opposed to an MVP-CEO when only one of the excitations has nonzero gradient; however, this leaves open the question of which CEO is the better choice when multiple constituent QEs have nonzero gradients.
+This motivates us to choose an OVP-CEO as opposed to an MVP-CEO when only one of the constituent excitations has nonzero gradient; however, the question of which CEO is the best choice when multiple constituent QEs have nonzero gradients remains open.
 It could be beneficial to opt for $T_n^{(OVP-CEO)}$ instead of $T_n^{(MVP-CEO)}$ even when the gradients of the underlying excitations are both nonzero. $T_n^{(OVP-CEO)}$ contains the pair of same-support QEs for which the sum of gradient magnitudes is the highest.
 If the signs of the gradients are the same, the operator $T_n^{(OVP-CEO)}$ is of the form $T_n^{(OVP-CEO,+)}=\theta(T_1^{QE}+T_2^{QE})$; otherwise, it is of the form $T_n^{(OVP-CEO,-)}=\theta(T_1^{QE}-T_2^{QE})$.
 Note that the sign of the gradient dictates the sign of the local minimizer found by optimizing the corresponding parameter (they are opposite).
 Since both the sum and the difference are included in the OVP-CEO pool, the gradient selection naturally favors coupling pairs of same-support excitations in such a way that the sign of the parameter can be matched with the sign of the minimizer for both operators.
 Of course, the magnitude is constrained to be the same for both.
-We could add $T_n^{(OVP-CEO)}$ instead of $T_n^{(MVP-CEO)}$ hoping that the fact that the former has a more efficient circuit implementation compensates for the fact that the two QEs are restricted to have the same parameter magnitude.
-In App.~\ref{ap:ceo_variants} we consider a variant of CEO-ADAPT-VQE where the choice between $T_n^{(OVP-CEO)}$ and $T_n^{(MVP-CEO)}$ is based on the energy change the corresponding unitaries are capable of producing, scaled by the CNOT count of the corresponding circuits.
-Surprisingly, despite making a choice that optimizes the energy change per unit CNOT in any given iteration, the energy-based decision results in a higher CNOT count than the gradient-based one for the same error.
-We refer to App.~\ref{ap:ceo_variants} for a discussion concerning this seemingly unexpected result.
-For the sake of completeness, this appendix additionally considers variants of ADAPT-VQE which use either OVP- or MVP-CEOs exclusively.
+We could choose $T_n^{(OVP-CEO)}$ instead of $T_n^{(MVP-CEO)}$ hoping that the fact that the former has a more efficient circuit implementation compensates for the fact that the QEs are restricted to have the same parameter magnitude.